 The three islands of Sindo, Sido, and Modo are connected by bridge, which makes accessable to travel from one another.
 You can get to the Sindo pier in 10 minutes by small ferry from Sammok pier, next to Incheon International Airport on Yeongjong-do Island.
-It takes about 16km to tour the three islands along the main road without having to worry about busy streets of traffic.
+It takes about 16km to tour the three islands along the main road without worry of traffic jams..
 It’s the perfect place to try your first bike tour.
 It is one of the famous bike trails in Korea, and even if you do not bring your bike, it’s easy to rent a bike near the wharf.

 It's good to enjoy the cool breeze while riding, then park your bike for a while and slowly explore the island's attractions.
 The top of Gubongsan Mountain in Sindo has a beautiful view.
 Sugi Beach in Sido is famous as the filming location for the TV drama "Full House", with a small quiet beach and a well-structured coastline leading to the island's observation deck.
-In addition, the Baemikkumi Sculpture Park, which represents Modo, is a good place to take pictures with various sculptures displayed in the background in the garden and along the coast.
+Additionally, the Baemikkumi Sculpture Park, which represents Modo, is a great place to take pictures with various sculptures displayed in the garden and along the coast.

 Trekking Jangbongdo Island, Muuido Island and Somuuido Island

-The name ‘Jangbongdo Island’ originated from its long shape and many mountain peaks.
+The name ‘Jangbongdo Island’ was originated from its long shape combining with many mountain peaks.
+‘Gaetti,' the Trekking trail around an island midst the mudflats, is revealed twice a day at low tide.
 It takes about 40 minutes by ferry from the Sammok pier in Yeongjongdo-Island, where the Incheon International Airport is located.
 Gaeti-gil on Jangbongdo Island earned fame for its seven different coastal trails with wonderful scenery.
 Gaetti-gil is originated from the pure Korean, ‘Gaetti’ meaning the ‘trekking trail around an island between the mud flats’ that are revealed twice a day at low tide.
 You can select and tour the Dulle-gil according to the time required and the difficulty level, and walk along the ridges and shores to meet the beautiful scenery of Jangbongdo's forests and the sea.
 You can go for a walk around the island to see the “mermaid statue” that symbolizes Jangbongdo Island, and sit at a pavilion at Mulgot to enjoy the panoramic scenery.
 In the Tourist Center, located in front of the Jangbongdo marina, tourists can get a cup of coffee on the 2nd floor café and get some information about traveling around the Jangbongdo Island.

 Muuido Island and Somuuido Island